MSA-Solutions/m-kiosk/README.md

 - Navigate to the allocated projects space
 > the folder where you usually create projects
 - run `git clone [repo url]`
+- run `cd m-kiosk\m-kiosk-ui`

+> m-kiosk-ui will hold all of the ui code moving forward
 - run `npm install`
 - run `ng serve --open`